marcduiker/building-a-resilient-workflow-with-durable-functions/labs/07_create_activity_functions_services.md

 }
 ```

-> If you run the Function App for a while you will notice (in the Azure Functions runtime output) that the activity function fails in some occasions.
+> If we run the Function App for a while we'll notice (in the Azure Functions runtime output) that the activity function fails in some occasions.
 Why is that?

 #### 1.5 Dealing with failure